cortexlabs/cortex/docs/clusters/aws/spot.md

 node_groups:
   - name: node-group-0

-    # whether to use spot instances in the cluster (default: false)
+    # whether to use spot instances for this node group (default: false)
     spot: false

     spot_config: